tskit-dev/tutorials/_sources/phylogen.md

 ```

 Often the sample nodes are the leaves of a tree, but this need not be the case.
 There
-are fast methods for identifying the sample nodes under an internal node in the tree,
+are fast methods for identifying the sample nodes below an internal node in the tree,
 etc.